Frequently Asked Questions (FAQs)

 Renovate Dance started as a small dance ministry over a decade ago and has grown to a full-scale Christian dance studio that is open to all people…truly we want to have a place for every single student regardless of religious background or ability.
 We strive to see each child as the amazing and unique creation God created them to be.
 It is a privilege for us to help each student grow to his or her fullest potential, not only as a dancer, but also as an exceptional and extraordinary human being.
 While we offer a loving and inclusive environment, we are also extremely passionate about using dance as a foundation to learn skills and traits that will lead to success later in life.
 The slow progression of learning proper technique and improving as a dancer does not provide instant gratification, rather it helps children learn how to set and achieve goals and how deal with disappointment.
 Dance, ballet especially, teaches commitment, perseverance, determination and responsibility.
 We teach our students to build each other up and care for one another.
 We are passionate about offering dance as a way to honor and glorify God, you will find the decisions regarding song choice, dance attire, costuming and choreography are a reflection of our values.

-How do your tuition/fees compare with other studios?
+How do your tuition/fees compare with other area studios?

 How do I register for dance classes at Renovate Dance?